Last Updated: 11/7/20 | November 7th, 2020

 Over the years, I’ve visited Sydney a handful of times, exploring it more and more with each visit.
 I’ve developed local friends who have opened up their city to me.
-I’ve seen all the major attractions, the smaller attractions, and everything in between.
+I’ve seen all the major attractions, stayed in most of the neighborhoods, most of the smaller attractions, and everything in between.
 I can rattle off restaurants, bars, and hidden markets and trails with the best of them.

 Sydney is like no other city in the world.

 If you’re planning your trip and are wondering what the best things to do and see in Sydney are, wonder no more!

 Today, I’m going to share my favorite attractions in Sydney — from fun things to unusual things to not-so-touristy things.
 You’ll see the best of Sydney with this list!

 1. Explore The Rocks

 The Rocks is the oldest part of Sydney.
 With its narrow lanes, colonial buildings, sandstone churches, and Australia’s oldest pubs, this was the first neighborhood to be settled when the British first landed in Australia in 1788.
 It used to be a lot bigger but, sadly, it was almost all torn down in the 1970s for modern high rises and ugly buildings.

 Luckily, citizen action got most of it preserved instead — and these old buildings have been turned into modern businesses, homes, and tourist attractions.